LeandroSWR/InterviewTask/README.md

 this I had to go back and restructure the code on the `PlayerInteraction` script to be able to call for the outline Fade In/Out.

+I really wanted to mimic the style of the game so I went with 2 different types of interactions both do the same but in different ways.
+Both Clicking the interactable or being close to it and pressing E will spawn the buttons of the available interactions with that object, the only difference being where the buttons are spawned, with a mouse click they spawn around the mouse with the E key they spawn around the interactable.
+After choosing the type of interaction the player is moved to the interact location of the object and interacts with it.

 ## High Level Checklist

 - [X] Player character capable of walking and interacting with the game world.